Research Corner: Discussing “Safe Landing Strategies During a Fall: Systematic Review and Meta-Analysis” - Moon and Dr. Sosnoff

 Research Corner Discussing Safe Landing Strategies During a Fall Systematic Review and Meta-Analysis Moon and Dr. Sosnoff 500px.jpg

-In this series I will be discussing all research regarding the science of falling and the prevention thereof.
-I know research might bore some practitioners, but it is the cornerstone of any valid healthcare practice.
+I know research might be boring to some, but it is the cornerstone of any valid healthcare practice.
 Without hardworking researchers and well done, non-biased studies, we as clinicians are shooting in the dark.
 Reading research is not limited to overachievers; it is an activity all healthcare workers must engage in to do right by their patients.
 It is said that research to clinical practice integration takes roughly 17 years!
-(1) I do not know about you, but I think 17 years is a godawful long time to wait for something that can help my patient now.
-Hopefully this series can assist in speeding up that process.
+(1) I don’t know about you, but I think 17 years is a godawful long time to wait for something that can help my patient now.

 Now, before you continue reading, I want to give a disclaimer.
 Research is not my strongest academic area.
-For this reason, during this series of articles I will primarily be discussing the findings of published research rather than critically reviewing it; a subtle but important difference.
-With this in mind, I will do my best to only bring to you quality research articles for discussion but encourage you to read the original source material for the nitty-gritty details if needed.
-That said, let us begin the first installment of Research Corner!
+For this reason, during this article I will primarily be discussing the findings of published research rather than critically reviewing it; a subtle but important difference.

 Article Overview

-I wanted to start the first Research Corner off with one of the most thorough and well written analysis I have come across regarding falling.
+Today’s research article is one of the most thorough I have found when it comes to the topic of actual falling mechanics.
 As some of you may remember from SOF Podcast #2, Dr. Goodman and I discussed the difficulties in creating high quality falling experiments and data collection.
 Ethically it is hard to just throw someone to the ground and see what happens.
 Therefore, as I said on the podcast, a flawless study on falling is hard to find.

 Luckily, Moon and Dr. Sosnoff did a lot of the leg work for us in 2016 when creating their systematic review and meta-analysis, “Safe Landing Strategies During a Fall: Systematic Review and Meta-Analysis”.
 These researchers combed through 380 research articles before boiling that down to a mere 13 studies.
 These chosen articles were deemed of sufficient quality and met most of Moon and Dr. Sosnoff’s proposed criteria for inclusion.
 These inclusion criteria are listed below: